Categories > Books > Harry Potter > A Horcrux’s Fate

 “Fine,” he said flatly.

-His voice didn’t even sound like it believed him.
-He didn’t sound fine.
-He didn’t feel fine.
-And by the look in Hermione’s eyes, she knew it.
+His voice did not even seem to believe him.
+He did not sound and feel okay.
+And from the look in Hermione’s eyes, she knew it.
 They all did.

-Ron made a small snort, the kind he usually made when someone said something obvious or daft.
+Ron gave a small snort, the kind he usually made when someone stated an obvious or daft thing.
 It was dry, almost involuntary.
 But oddly comforting.
-Like a sliver of something familiar in a world that felt like it was slipping sideways.
+It resembled a sliver of something familiar in a world that felt like it was slipping sideways.

 And for a brief, fragile moment, Harry let it in: that feeling of them being there.
 His friends.
 His family, really.

-“We thought…” Hermione said softly, her voice gentling even further.
+“We thought…” Hermione said softly, her tone gentling further.
 “We just wanted to see you.
-Thought you might want company.”
+Figured you might want company.”

 But it didn’t last.
 It came and went in the space of a breath.
 He swallowed hard.
 Everything in him ached.